MIREA – Russian Technological University

 MIREA — Russian Technological University (RTU MIREA) is The Federal State Budget Educational Institution of Higher Education «MIREA — Russian Technological University» (RTU MIREA).
-It is a higher educational institution in Moscow, Russia, which is a modern educational, research and innovation complex.
+It is a higher educational institution in Moscow, Russia, which is an educational, research and innovation complex.
+It was ranked # 1,960 globally in 2023 by US News & World Report.

 General information

-RTU MIREA is one of the largest European technical universities, which includes 8 institutes, 160 departments, 38 research units, and more than 50 specialized departments.

-The university provides highly professional training in 112 areas and specialties (bachelor's, specialist's, master's, postgraduate studies) in IT, cyber security, electronics, radio engineering, robotics, chemistry, biotechnology, etc. The university also provides an opportunity to receive additional education.
+RTU MIREA includes 8 institutes, 160 departments, 38 research units, and more than 50 specialized departments.
+The university provides training in 112 areas and specialties (bachelor's, specialist's, master's, postgraduate studies) in IT, cyber security, electronics, radio engineering, robotics, chemistry, biotechnology, etc. The university also provides an opportunity to receive additional education.
 Stanislav Alekseevich Kudzh, Doctor of Technical Sciences is Rector of RTU MIREA.

 The university employs over 2,500 people as teaching staff (77% have an academic degree), including 21 academicians and corresponding members of the Russian Academy of Sciences, more than 280 members of other academies, Russian and international scientific societies, as well as more than 400 doctors of sciences and more than 1,300 candidates of sciences.

 A number of lectures and training courses are delivered by visiting foreign professors.
 Practicing designers, chief engineers and general directors of partner enterprises act as lecturers and trainers at the specialized departments for students (starting from the 3rd year).

 Every year the university is allocated 4,367 budgetary places and about 26,000 students are currently studying here.
 About 1,200 international students from 80 countries of the world study at the Institute of International Education of RTU MIREA.
 Upon graduation, a diploma is issued recognized both in the Russian Federation and abroad.